 Dementia is not a specific disease.
-Rather, it’s a general term that describes a wide range of symptoms associated with a decline in memory or other thinking skills severe enough to reduce a person's ability to perform everyday activities.
+Rather, it’s a general term that describes a wide range of symptoms associated with memory loss or a decline in other thinking skills that is severe enough to reduce a person's ability to perform everyday activities.
 The varying symptoms are broadly grouped into categories called stages.
 These stages help guide doctors and families in their care of dementia patients.

-Although there is no clear-cut moment when you know that your loved one has moved from one stage to another, the stages act as a marker of how far the disease has progressed.
-Becoming familiar with the stages of dementia can help guide your expectations and help you decide what kind of care is needed and when to seek assistance, such as that of an elder home care professional.
+Although there's no clear-cut moment when you know that your loved one has moved from one stage to another, the stages act as a marker of how far the disease has progressed.
+Becoming familiar with the stages of dementia can help guide your expectations and help you decide what kind of care is needed and when to seek assistance, like having a home care professional in your home.

-At this stage, a person may function independently.
-He or she may still drive, work, and be part of social activities.
-Despite this, the person may feel as if he or she is having memory lapses, such as forgetting familiar words or the location of everyday objects.
-You may notice they:
+During early stage dementia, a person can function independently—they're still driving, working, and taking part in social activities.
+Despite this, the person may start feeling as if they are having memory lapses.
+They might start forgetting familiar words or the location of everyday objects.
+You may start to notice they:

 - Have changes in short-term memory

-- Lost interest in things they used to enjoy
+- Lose interest in things they used to enjoy

 - Have a shorter attention span